acconeer/acconeer-python-exploration/docs/example_apps/a121/vibration.rst

 The :attr:`~acconeer.exptool.a121.algo.vibration._example_app.ExampleAppResult` class contains all output result from this example application.
 For the decision if an object is present in front of the sensor or not, the maximal amplitude is used, and this is reported in the
 :attr:`~acconeer.exptool.a121.algo.vibration._example_app.ExampleAppConfig.max_sweep_amplitude`.
-As well as reporting the largest detected displacement, :attr:`~acconeer.exptool.a121.algo.vibration._example_app.ExampleAppConfig.max_displacement`, and for which frequency this is found, :attr:`~acconeer.exptool.a121.algo.vibration._example_app.ExampleAppConfig.max_displacement_freq`, all displacement together with all the frequencies they are calculated for is reported in the :attr:`~acconeer.exptool.a121.algo.vibration._example_app.ExampleAppConfig.lp_displacements` and the
+As well as reporting the largest detected displacements, :attr:`~acconeer.exptool.a121.algo.vibration._example_app.ExampleAppConfig.peak_displacements`, and for which frequencies these are found, :attr:`~acconeer.exptool.a121.algo.vibration._example_app.ExampleAppConfig.peak_frequencies`, all displacement together with all the frequencies they are calculated for is reported in the :attr:`~acconeer.exptool.a121.algo.vibration._example_app.ExampleAppConfig.lp_displacements` and the